 Use the pre-set Facebook cover image templates in these tools to create designs like the one we posted above on DNA Sports Center’s Facebook page.
-When you upload photos like this, your Facebook followers often get a notification that you updated your cover photo and see the photo in their own feeds – and we’ve noticed that these images do get likes and shares.
+When you upload photos like this, your Facebook followers often get a notification that you updated your cover photo and can see the photo in their own feeds.
+We’ve noticed that these images do get likes and shares.
 Plus, it’s nice to grab the attention of anyone coming to your page for the first time.

 Example 2: Twitter header

 3B Baseball, an eSoft Planner client, does a great job with their Twitter page.
 Above, I’ve highlighted where you can put a custom designed image in your own Twitter profile.
 Use the pre-set “Twitter Header” or “Twitter Cover” templates to create yours.

 Use the “YouTube Channel Art” templates and sizes to design your own custom YouTube header image.
 (Shown above: eSoft Planner client Champions Sports Performance)